 Opioids can provide excellent pain relief, however, they are a narcotic and can be addictive.
 It is important to use opioids only as directed by your doctor.
 You should stop taking these medications as soon as your pain starts to improve.

-You will most likely resume your regular activities of daily living by 6 weeks after surgery.
+You will most likely resume your regular activities of daily living by about 6 weeks after surgery.

 AAOS does not endorse any treatments, procedures, products, or physicians referenced herein.
 This information is provided as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific orthopaedic advice or assistance should consult his or her orthopaedic surgeon, or locate one in your area through the AAOS Find an Orthopaedist program on this website.